 Program policies, procedures, practices, and materials related to student recruitment and admission comply with state and federal laws and regulations.
 Recruitment and admission practices are applied fairly and consistently.
-The DPD Program at TN Tech is committed to enrolling a diverse student population.
 Program outcomes data are available on request.
-Please send a written request to Dr. Melinda Anderson, DPD a.
-Student Performance Monitoring: The program's system of monitoring student performance must provide for the early detection of academic difficulty and must take into consideration professional and ethical behaviors and academic integrity of the student.

-Director, at manderson@tntech.edu or School of Human Ecology, 715 Quadrangle Drive, Cookeville, TN 38505.
+Please send a written request to Dr. Melinda Anderson, DPD Director, at manderson@tntech.edu or School of Human Ecology, 715 Quadrangle Drive, Cookeville, TN 38505.